 The process of rebed and pointing will depend on whether or not you have cement or terracotta tiles.
-A professional will be able to determine which approach will be the most effective depending on the condition of the roof as well.
+David Heeley from DJ Heeley Roof restoration will be able to determine which approach will be the most effective after an onsite inspection.

 Cement tile process for a re bed and re point starts with the ridge caps being removed and all of the old sand and cement being chipped off and disposed of.

 Once this is completed all the broken and chipped tiles are replaced and the ridge caps are re bedded back into position using sand and cement.

 The re pointing is the final process and is done using a flexible pre mixed compound in a range of colours.

 We do our best to match the roof colour to make it look as natural as possible.